 STORYTELLING AS MEDICINE

 Zongwe entered the child welfare system at the age of 8 and was a Crown Ward by 9.
-Her mother is one of the missing and murdered Indigenous women who lived in the downtown Eastside of Vancouver and presumed to be murdered by Robert Pickton.
-Zongwe shares memories of her humble past and how she manages symptoms of complex PTSD due to years of childhood neglect and abuse.
+Her mother is one of the missing and murdered Indigenous women who lived in the downtown Eastside of Vancouver.
+Zongwe shares memories of her humble past and how she manages symptoms of complex PTSD due to years of childhoodabuse.

-In addition to speaking on stages across Canada, Zongwe uses storytelling as medicine for the Spirit through creative non-fiction, poetry & prose.
+In addition to speaking on stages across Canada, Zongwe uses storytelling as medicine for the Spirit through creative non-fiction, poetry, prose and spiritual fiction.
 She is a Banff Centre for Arts & Creativity Alumni (Indigenous Arts Writing Program, 2021)

 If a tree speaks in the forest, and no one is around to hear, does it make a sound?